One of the Largest Gifts in the History of

-Inspiring SF State Students to be Innovative Leaders
+Inspiring SF State Students to be Innovative and Responsible Leaders

 The Chris Larsen and Lyna Lam Funds for the College of Business permanently endows two new faculty chairs, The Rippleworks Endowed Chair for Innovation & Entrepreneurship andthe Lam-Larsen Endowed Chair in Financial Technology, which will elevate SF State’s focus on innovation-oriented learning and professional development—such as entrepreneurship, commercial incubation, financial technologies and digital currencies.